npm

 state="active").

-The element with the scope role is passive when the item moves inside it.
+An element with the scope role ** is passive** when the item moves inside it.
+This state delineates the boundaries of the displacement area.

-The element with the scope role becomes active if it is in a passive state and the item tries to go beyond it.
-This state shows the user the available movement limits.
+An element with the scope role becomes active if it is in a passive state and the item tries to go beyond it.
+This state indicates to the user that the cursor has moved beyond the acceptable limits.

-The element with the target role is passive when it is inside a scope with an active or passive state.
+An element with the target role is passive when it is inside a scope with an active or passive state.
+This state shows where the item can be moved.

-The item with the target role becomes active if it is in a passive state and the item moves over it.
+An item with the target role becomes active if it is in a passive state and the cursor with the item is above it.
+This status indicates that the target is preparing to accept the item.

 The appearance of <effdnd-actor item='...'> is set by the trigger using attributes during movement.
 You can also use attributes to set animation parameters, the axis of movement, and the minimum firing distance.